 Animated Pixar hit The Incredibles & costly motion-capture fantasy The Polar Express among potential Oscar contenders

-The Incredibles, The Polar Express, and Shrek 2 are three of the 11 titles eligible for next year’s Best Animated Feature Academy Award.
+The Incredibles, The Polar Express, and 2004’s biggest blockbuster, Shrek 2, are three of the 11 titles eligible for next year’s Best Animated Feature Academy Award.

 Directed by Brad Bird, the animated Pixar hit The Incredibles chronicles the not-so-humdrum lives of a family of superheroes who – like Elizabeth Montgomery in the 1960s television series Bewitched – must pretend to be your average, mundane suburbanites.
 In the voice cast: Holly Hunter, Craig T. Nelson, Jason Lee, Samuel L. Jackson, Dominique Louis, Wallace Shawn, Elizabeth Peña, and Teddy Newton.